 Hoover and Olsen present an application of a certainty grid where a set of video cameras is used to detect free space in the vicinity of a robot [5].
-They use the multiple views to overcome the problem of occlusion and to increase performance, however they do not discuss the subject of sensors delivering faulty measurements.
+They use the multiple views from different angles to overcome the problem of occlusion and to increase performance, however they do not discuss the subject of sensors delivering faulty measurements.